What's the best insurance for a holiday rental?

 3. Multi-risk insurance:

 It’s the ideal insurance for those who want complete peace of mind.
 It’s a very comprehensive insurance that includes public liability coverage.
-If you’ve listed your property on our holiday rental website, don’t forget to get insurance, and this one specifically provides excellent coverage.
+If you’ve listed your property on our holiday rental website, don’t forget to get insurance, and multi-risk insurance specifically provides excellent coverage.

 Generally, there isn’t much demand for this, unlike the previous ones, as often this insurance is part of home insurance.
-This type protects you primarily from damage.
+This type protects you primarily from damage – such as intentional or accidental damage done to the property by guests or other third parties.
 Since its coverage is lower, it’s cheaper than the others.
 It’s worthwhile if you complement it with another or if it’s already included in the insurance you’ve contracted.

 It all depends on the clauses you choose to contract.
 Ultimately, it’s best to pay for personalised insurance as its price will be related to the number of coverages.
 At Holidu, we advise you to select at least the minimum necessary coverage for your holiday rental.
 And don’t hesitate, getting insurance is always an investment that brings peace of mind.
 What coverages do the policies include?